-Brandon Brockmyer is the Director of Research at POGO.
-He oversees a team of investigators and analysts who take a data-driven approach to safeguarding constitutional principles and identifying government waste, corruption, and abuse.
-The research team produces original content in support of POGO’s work and explores emerging trends in good governance and anticorruption.
-Brandon also manages POGO’s editorial and fact-checking process and helps oversee POGO’s FOIA program.
+Brandon Brockmyer is the Director of Investigations and Research at POGO.
+He oversees a team of investigators, journalists, and researchers who work to identify government waste, corruption, and abuse, safeguard constitutional principles, and explore emerging trends in good governance and anticorruption.
+Brandon also manages POGO's FOIA program and oversees the organization's editorial and fact-checking process.

 Brandon is an expert on government transparency and accountability, with over a decade of experience monitoring and evaluating the effectiveness of government policies and social programs.
 He has been a featured speaker at the Carnegie Endowment for International Peace and the Transparency & Accountability Initiative and served on the World Bank’s Global Partnership for Social Accountability roster of experts.